VintageWatchstraps Logo

 The minutes of the meeting of the Federal Council are beautifully handwritten in German “Sütterlin” script and state für den Feingehalt Silber 0,935 durch zwei Abdrücke des Stempels „großer Bär“ und einen Abdruck des Stempels „kleiner Bär“ (for the fineness of silver 0·935 by two impressions of the stamp “big bear” and one of “little bear”).

 The bows of pocket watches were to be stamped with two bears, as shown by the red arrows in the second picture.
 Another bear was stamped on the head of the pendant as shown by the single third arrow.
-Because of the way the rampant bears are struck almost horizontally on the bow, and the small size of the marks, people sometimes mistake theses marks for lions passant.
+Because of the way the rampant bears are struck almost horizontally on the bow, and the small size of the marks, people sometimes mistake these marks for lions passant.

-The British customs authorities were not bothered about the number of bears; so long as silver watch cases had some official looking Swiss hallmarks, whether one bear or three, they were happy to let the goods pass – after import duty had been paid of course.
+The British customs authorities were not bothered about the number of bears.
+So long as silver watch cases had some official looking Swiss hallmarks, whether one bear or three, they were happy to let the goods pass – after import duty had been paid, of course.

 Three Bears for Angleterre!